AurelianDevOps/www.aurelian.co.nz/content/blog/how-to-deploy-a-static-site-with-hugo.md

 ---
 title: "How to Deploy a Static Site With Hugo"
 date: 2022-05-23T12:49:57+12:00
-draft: true
+draft: false
 ---

 I thought I would quickly make a post to document how I deploy this site using [hugo](https://gohugo.io).
 Although it is a straight forward process it is good idea to document it.

-I'll host the site on cloudflare [pages](https://pages.cloudflare.com/)
+I'll host the site on Cloudflare [Pages](https://pages.cloudflare.com/)

-If you want to follow along you'll need to install hugo on your local machine and sign up to [cloudflare](https://cloudflare.com/) (You can use any provider you want)
+If you want to follow along you'll need to install hugo on your local machine and sign up to [Cloudflare](https://cloudflare.com/) (You can use any provider you want)

 ## Initial setup